 One of the best-studied perovskite materials, pure STO is the subject of considerable experimental and theoretical literature.
 STO adopts the centrosymmetric cubic perovskite structure at room temperature, and undergoes a structural phase transition from the cubic to a tetragonal, nonpolar antiferrodistortive (AFD) phase when cooled below 105 K. This transition, however, is observed to have little effect on the dielectric properties.
-Cooling to still lower temperatures results in a strong Curie-Weiss-like increase in the static dielectric response, suggestive of a phase transition at about 20 K. However, no transition actually occurs in that temperature range; instead, the dielectric constant saturates to a value of $\sim 2\times 10^4$ at zero temperature. $^{17,18,19,20,21,22,23}$ The absence of the ferroelectric (FE) transition can be explained by quantum fluctuations of the atoms about their centrosymmetric cubic positions (i.e., the formation of a "quantum paraelectric" state).19,20,21,22,24,25 The proximity to a ferroelectric transition is also evident from experiments showing that modest uniaxial stress is capable of inducing ferroelectricity.
-Several first-principles22,23,27,28,29 and classical Monte-Carlo simulations on an effective Hamiltonian have already provided valuable insight into the structural properties and temperature dependence of FE phase transitions in bulk STO.
+Cooling to still lower temperatures results in a strong Curie-Weiss-type increase in the static dielectric response, suggestive of a phase transition at about 20 K. However, no transition actually occurs in that temperature range; instead, the dielectric constant saturates to a value of $\sim 2 \times 10^4$ at zero temperature.17-23 The absence of the FE transition can be explained by quantum fluctuations of the atoms about their centrosymmetric cubic positions (i.e., the formation of a "quantum paraelectric" state).19-22,24,25 The proximity to a ferroelectric transition is also evident from experiments showing that modest uniaxial stress is capable of inducing ferroelectricity.
+Several first-principles22,23,27-29 and classical Monte Carlo simulations on an effective Hamiltonian have already provided valuable insight into the structural properties and temperature dependence of FE phase transitions in bulk STO.
 In particular, the interaction between FE and AFD instabilities in the bulk phase has been thoroughly studied from first principles by Sai and Vanderbilt.
-Moreover, a previous phenomenological study of the effects of epitaxial strain on STO thin films by Pertsev et al., based on a Landau theory fit to experimental data from bulk phases, produced a rich temperature-strain phase diagram and provided support for the idea that the oxygen-octahedron rotations have little influence on the dielectric response.
+Moreover, a previous phenomenological study of the effects of epitaxial strain on STO thin films by Pertsev et al., based on a Landau theory fit to experimental data from bulk phases, produced a rich temperature-strain phase diagram and provided support for the idea that the oxygenoctahedron rotations have little influence on the dielectric response.

-In this work, we compute the effects of the in-plane epitaxial lattice-matching constraint on the dielectric response and tunability of SrTiO3 using first-principles density-functional theory within the local-density approximation (LDA).
-We neglect the AFD instabilities in all calculations.
-We also restrict our analysis to zero temperature, but for simplicity neglect the quantum fluctuations.
+In this work, we compute the effects of the in-plane epitaxial lattice-matching constraint on the dielectric response and tunability of SrTiO3 using first-principles densityfunctional theory within the local-density approximation (LDA).
+Since there is only a small change in the dielectric response of bulk SrTiO3 as the temperature is lowered through the AFD transition temperature of 105 K, we believe it is a reasonable first approximation to adopt a theory that neglects the AFD instabilities, as we have done here.
+We also restrict our analysis to zero temperature, but for simplicity we neglect the quantum fluctuations.
 Thus, our focus will be on the ferroelectric soft mode and its coupling to strain.
 Despite these restrictions, the fact that we use a first-principles approach means that we do not have to rely on empirical Landau parameters as in Ref.
 32. Thus, we can confidently make predictions under conditions that vary drastically from those under which the data determining the parameters were obtained, allowing us to consider the effects of large epitaxial strains and finite electric fields.